|Books and Supplies||$1,800|

 |Time to Pay Off Student Loan||10 years|

-Based on published tuition prices, we estimate the current cost of a 2 year associate degree and living expenses at Johnson College to be $67,090 - assuming graduation in normal time.
-The estimation assumes a 1.7% annual increase over the next 2 years which has been the recent trend for this school.
+Based on published tuition prices, we estimate the current cost of a 4 year bachelor's degree and living expenses at University of Northwestern Ohio to be $96,600 - assuming graduation in normal time.
+The estimation assumes a 2.1% annual increase over the next 4 years which has been the recent trend for this school.

-Estimated cost for a class at Johnson College based on published credit hour prices.
+Estimated cost for a class at University of Northwestern Ohio based on published credit hour prices.
 Note that not all schools allow single class enrollment.
-These prices should be used for comparison purposes as to how much it may cost to take a class at Johnson College versus other colleges.
+These prices should be used for comparison purposes as to how much it may cost to take a class at University of Northwestern Ohio versus other colleges.